Skip to content

 Camera Interactivity (3D)

-Adds a full 3D camera with position, target (look-at), and up vector.
+Adds a 3D camera with position, target (look-at), and up vector.

 camera = panel.camera()